 Service to America!: Members are encouraged to provide service within their communities to support the motto of the NSDAR of “God, Home and Country” and speak to the promotion of historic preservation, education, and/or patriotism.

 The Flag of the United States of America: Thousands of flags, flag codes, certificates, and other patriotic literature distributed annually.

 Chapter Achievement Awards: Provides recognition for chapters who have been successful in supporting the DAR’s varied programs and activities.

 DAR Leadership Training: Provides materials and assistance to develop leadership skills in DAR members at the chapter, state, and national levels.

 Friends of the Library: Works on important fundraising tools to assist the library and the Seimes Technology Center with special projects.

 Insignia: Oversees the proper use and placement of the insignia, official ribbon, and placement of the various service bars and pins; reviews all proposals for new pins.

 Junior Membership: Involved in gaining new Junior members and helping them become well-informed members; encourages active participation in all phases of DAR service and supports the national committee’s official fundraising project, the Helen Pouch Memorial Fund.

-Lineage Research: Knowledgeable members research for source documentation to assist prospective members complete their applications; conducts workshops.
+Lineage Research: Knowledgeable members research for source documentation to assist prospective members completing their applications; conducts workshops.